annuity from private accident insurance

 Katrin Straub

-CEO at nextsure
+Managing Director at nextsure

 The topic in brief and concise terms

-Pension payments in practice: How your private accident pension is calculated and paid out
+Pension payments in practice: how your private accident pension is calculated and paid out

 • Trigger for benefits: GUV from twenty percent MdE (work-related), PUV usually from fifty percent disability (all accidents).